balzack/databag/doc/backlog.md

 # Backlog

+**WebApp Memory:** use file system api in web to avoid loading full media assets in memory

 **Notification:** add content of message to push notification as optional admin config

 **Call UI:** pop-up window does not appear outside the app, nor does it activate the lock screen for interaction.